carevealed/image_rename_and_convert/readme.md

 2. Follow the instructions
 3. After the files are renamed to the new location, you will also find a report in the form of a CSV file in the same folder as the renamed files.

+### Graphical User Interface:

+1. In a terminal window type "rename -g ".

 ## Credits:
 * Henry Borchers